ttungl/recommender_systems_fkane/README.md

 			+ h_theta(x) = 1 / (1 + exp(-theta^transpose * x))
 				+ x is a vector of input values.
 				+ theta is a vector of weights.
+		+ used on the final output layer of a multiple classification problem.
+			+ basically converts outputs from logits to probabilities of each classification.
+			+ can't produce more than one label for something (but sigmoid can.)
+			+ don't worry about the actual function for the exam.

+	+ Choosing an activation function.
+		+ for multiple classification, use softmax on the output layer.
+		+ RNN's do well with Tanh.
+		+ For everything else:
+			+ Start with ReLU.
+			+ If need to do better, Leaky ReLU.
+			+ Last resort: PReLU, Maxout.
+			+ Swish for really deep nets.

 	+ In review:
 		+ Gradient descent is an algorithm for minimizing error over multiple steps.
 In other word, it aims to minimize the loss through tweaking the weights and biases.
 		+ Autodiff is a calculus trick for finding the gradients in gradient descent.
 		+ Softmax is a function for choosing the most probable classification given several input values.

+	+ Tensorflow (TF):
+		+ Overview:
+			+ General purposes, not specific for neural networks.
+It's more an architecture for executing a graph of numerical operations.
+			+ TF can optimize the processing of that graph, and distribute its processing across a network (CPUs, GPUs, clusters at scale).
+			+ TF can work on GPUs, while Apache Spark doesn't.
+		+ TF Basics:

 ## Section 9: Deep Learning for Recommender Systems